qdongxu/tomlincl/README.md

 The **tomlincl** command parse a toml file, insert the contents from other toml files indicated by the `#!include` directives. **tomlincl** does not parse the toml semantics.
-Instead, it merely insert the text lines into the parent toml file.
+Instead, it merely insert the text lines into the parent configuration toml file.

-The `#!include` directives are parsed recursively in the discovered files.
+The `#!include` directives are parsed recursively in the discovered sub configuration files.

 This is a workaround related with https://github.com/BurntSushi/toml/issues/167